heyoka/faxe-docs/docs/dfs_script_language/node_connection.md

 ... which results in the same computing flow.

 Here we see that we can actively manipulate the connections in a flow by binding a node to a declaration with the `def` keyword.
-Whole chains of nodes ie: sub-graph can be bound to a variable.
+Whole chains of nodes ie: sub-graphs can be bound to a variable.
 This is called a `chain-declaration`.

 With the above example we can connect another node to n1: